-Beginning January 2006, annual ratings will be issued on a monthly basis as indicated below for those employees who were due annual ratings of record at the end of the prior calendar month based upon the last digit of the employee's Social Security Number (SSN).
+Annual ratings will be issued on a monthly basis as indicated below for those employees who were due annual ratings of record at the end of the prior calendar month based upon the last digit of the employee's Social Security Number (SSN).
 Refer to Exhibit 12-2 for employees assigned to measured performance plans.